 How to Approach System Design Questions during Interview?

-System design questions are popular during a technical round of an interview at top tech companies and large-scale tech startups.
+System design questions are popular during a tech round of an interview at top tech companies and large-scale tech startups.
 These types of interviews are open-ended conversations where candidates are expected to take the lead and guide the discussion with the interviewer.
 In this blog, we will discuss critical steps that candidates can follow to solve system design questions during interviews.

 Step 1: Requirements clarifications